Searching for EeV photons with Telescope Array Surface Detector and neural networks: Results

-The resulting limits on photon flux are presented in Table~\ref{table_results}.
-We observed no significant excess of photon candidates compared to the expected proton background.
-The upper limits on the photon fraction were calculated as a ratio of the corresponding photon flux limit to the integral flux of the TA SD spectrum~\cite{TelescopeArray:2023bdy}.
 In Fig.~\ref{img_results} we compare the present limits with the limits of AGASA~\cite{Shinozaki:2002ve}, Yakutsk~\cite{Glushkov:2009tn} and Pierre Auger hybrid ~\cite{PierreAuger:2024ayl} and SD observations~\cite{abreu2023search}.
 For comparison we depict the previous TA limits obtained using boosted decision trees for 9 years of SD operation time~\cite{TelescopeArray:2018rbt}.
 In the same figure we also show theoretical predictions for the UHE photon flux.
 The predictions for cosmogenic photons (GZK photons) depend on the mass composition of initial UHECR flux: pure protons~\cite{Hooper:2010ze, Gelmini:2022evy} and pure iron nuclei~\cite{Hooper:2010ze} are shown as extreme cases.
 The uncertainties of the predicted photon fluxes due to uncertainties of the initial UHECR flux and its propagation are shown as bands.
 We also show the prediction of the cosmogenic UHE photon flux~\cite{Kuznetsov:2025ehl} for the UHECR flux model derived as a best fit for the TA spectrum and $X_{\rm max}$ data~\cite{Bergman:2021djm}.
 The expectations for UHE photon fluxes from the decay of super heavy dark matter (SHDM) particles $X$ are shown for two benchmark models: $X \rightarrow q\bar{q}$ and $X \rightarrow \nu\bar{\nu}$~\cite{Kachelriess:2018rty}.
 In both cases the $X$ mass, $M_X$, is $10^{12}$~eV and the its lifetime, $\tau_X$, is normalized to the Pierre Auger hybrid limits~\cite{PierreAuger:2024ayl}, which are the most stringent constraints for these scenarios.
 Specifically, we use $\tau_X = 7.1 \times 10^{22}$~yr for the $X \rightarrow q\bar{q}$ model and $\tau_X = 1.7 \times 10^{22}$~yr for the $X \rightarrow \nu\bar{\nu}$ model.